About AHS

 Mission

-• The African Historical Society is committed to reuniting African and African-descended children, student and scholars with the information and knowledge contained in the manuscripts; documentary evidence and artefacts produced by ancient Africans.
-AHS maintains that it is the inalienable human right of Africans and the African descended to have access to the ancient African information produced by ancient Africans (i.e., their ancestors).
+• The African Historical Society is an interdisciplinary institution committed to the digital repatriation of information and knowledge contained in the manuscripts, documentary evidence and artefacts produced by ancient, medieval and contemporary Africans.
+AHS maintains that it is the inalienable right of Africans and the African descended to have access to the information produced by ancient, medieval and contemporary Africans.
+AHS cooperates with Western institutions and corporations to enhance research resources in Africa and underserved communities internationally.

-• The African Historical Society will form an international coalition to track and monitor manuscripts taken out of Africa.
+• The African Historical Society has formed an international coalition that will track manuscripts taken out of Africa.
 The African Historical Society will record archeological excavations in Africa.

-• The African Historical Society is committed to the sustained implementation of state-of-the-art telecommunications technology and IT technology to underpin all its work.
+• The African Historical Society is committed to the sustained implementation of state-of-the-field ICT and AI technology to underpin all its work.

-• The African Historical Society will cooperate with institutions presently working to digitize primary and secondary sources of African history.
+• The African Historical Society cooperates with institutions presently working to digitize primary and secondary sources of African history.

-• The African Historical Society will track extant African manuscripts and seek to make their contents digitally available and accessible internationally and broadly to African and African-descended students, scholars and officials in Africa and abroad.
+• The African Historical Society tracks extant African manuscripts and seek to make their contents digitally available and accessible internationally and broadly to African and African-descended students, scholars and officials in Africa and abroad.